ciorg/django_dis/README.md

 # django_dis
-This is my process to learn django
+This is my project to learn django and hopefully create something useful for me

 Apps:
   Project Tracking